 For most of my teens and early 20’s I lived the life of, what I would like to call, an “excitement junkie.”
 For me to feel alive I had to be constantly stimulated by experiences that were fun and sometimes filled with drama and adventure (explains why I loved video games as a kid).
 Without these experiences, my life felt dull and gray.

 I felt this way because I believed that interesting and popular people had full and multifaceted lives.
-It seemed that living on the fast lane guaranteed to give me the validation, fun and stimulation that I was craving.
+It seemed that living on the fast lane guaranteed a life of validation, fun and stimulation, all the things that I was craving.

-After much strife, I finally crossed this tricky terrain after having a breakthrough taught me this fundamental truth: One of the most harmful things you can do for your mental and emotional health is attaching your happiness to external events and other people’s actions which are out of your control.
+After much strife, I finally crossed this tricky terrain after I learned this fundamental truth: One of the most harmful things you can do for your mental and emotional health is attaching your happiness to external events and other people’s actions, which are, almost always, out of your control.

 While there is nothing inherently wrong in seeking happiness in other people, things and events; we must be fully aware that the pleasure which we derive from them is fleeting and uncertain.
 If we cling onto them, or even the memories of them, we will develop an unhealthy attachment that will have an unfavorable impact on our mental peace.

-This kind of joy that can only happen once we create harmony between our thoughts and emotions.
-It also requires you to experience life from a deeper realm of existence.
-You absolutely cannot experience true and lasting internal joy or peace when you are living life primarily on a superficial level.
+It’s the kind of joy that occurs whenever there’s harmony between our thoughts and emotions.
+It also requires you to experience life from a deeper realm of existence, instead of a superficial level.

 Here are some tips on how you can create this sense of authentic joy and peace within you:

-- Practice gratitude: Gratitude is undeniably one of the best ways to experience a true sense of abundance.
+4. Practice gratitude: Gratitude is undeniably one of the best ways to experience a true sense of abundance.
 The simple practice of remembering what you are grateful for can make you feel a complete shift on how you see your life.
 We often take things for granted, such as the food we eat or the roof above our heads, or even the fact that you are alive!
-So make sure that you take a few moments to say thanks.
+So take a few moments to say thanks.

 All my best on your journey,